Rajah01/Alarm.bat/README.md

 /P{rogram} commands may be tested in the present moment with &#34;Alarm.bat +0 [/Q|/S] /P{command}&#34;
 If an Alarm command works in the present (+0), it will work in the future as an Alarm, Wake, or Repeat.

-If Alarm crashes due to faulty commands or untrapped errors, issue:
+If Alarm crashes due to faulty commands or untrapped errors, <b>issue</b>:
  &nbsp;Alarm.bat /XAA
 to clean the first 1001 Scheduled Tasks created by Alarm (including orphans), and remove all Alarm programming, for a fresh start.